-Now, in the Balkans, I'm right back where I started (the learning, not the drinking).
+Now, in the Balkans, I'm right back where I started.
 You see, in the UK, there are two basic flours - self-raising and plain. as well as pasta flour and strong bread flours.

 It's oh.
 So.
 Different.
 Here.